furmanlukasz/neuroscience-reports/state-distributions.md

 - **Violins**: Each violin plot provides a detailed look at the distribution of counts for a specific state.
 The width of the violin at different counts indicates the frequency of sequences with that count, while the quartiles within give a summary of the distribution's shape.

-The resulting violin plot offers a comprehensive view of how each state is distributed across the healthy individual sequences, highlighting the variability and density of each state's occurrence.
-This visual analysis is crucial for understanding the typical EEG microstate patterns in healthy individuals and can serve as a reference when comparing to other groups, such as those with schizophrenia.
+The resulting violin plot offers a comprehensive view of how each state is distributed across the individual sequences, highlighting the variability and density of each state's occurrence.
+This visual analysis is crucial for understanding the typical EEG microstate patterns in individuals and can serve as a reference when comparing between the groups.

 ---

 #### Violin Plot Analysis of Brain State Distributions by Subject

 This section of the report delves into an expansive visual analysis of the distribution of brain states for each subject, categorized by group (Schizophrenia vs. Healthy), using violin plots.
-This visualization aims to offer a detailed and comparative perspective on how individual subjects' EEG microstate sequences distribute across different brain states, potentially reflecting underlying patterns or deviations associated with each group.
+This visualization aims to offer a detailed and comparative perspective on how individual subjects EEG microstate sequences distribute across different brain states, potentially reflecting underlying patterns or deviations associated with each group.

 <a href="images/distributions/expanded_violin.png">
     <img src="images/distributions/expanded_violin.png" alt="expanded_violin" style="margin-top: 0px; scale: 1.0">